caleb531/automata/README.md

 #### class InvalidStateError

-Raised if a state is not a valid state for this automaton.
+Raised if a specified state does not exist within the automaton's `states` set.

 #### class InvalidSymbolError

-Raised if a symbol is not a valid symbol for this automaton.
+Raised if a specified symbol does not exist within the automaton's `symbols` set.

 #### class MissingStateError

-Raised if a state is missing from the automaton definition.
+Raised if a specified transition definition is missing a defined start state.
+This error can also be raised if the initial state does not have any transitions defined.

 #### class MissingSymbolError

-Raised if a symbol is missing from the automaton definition.
+Raised if a given symbol is missing where it would otherwise be required for this type of automaton (e.g. the automaton is missing a transition for one of the listed symbols).

 #### class InitialStateError

-Raised if the initial state fails to meet some required condition for this type of automaton.
+Raised if the initial state fails to meet some required condition for this type of automaton (e.g. if the initial state is also a final state, which is prohibited for Turing machines).

 #### class FinalStateError

-Raised if a final state fails to meet some required condition for this type of automaton.
+Raised if a final state fails to meet some required condition for this type of automaton (e.g. the final state has transitions to other states, which is prohibited for Turing machines).

 #### class RejectionException

-Raised if the automaton stopped on a non-final state after validating input.
+Raised if the automaton did not accept the input string after validating (e.g. the automaton stopped on a non-final state after validating input).

 ### Turing machine exception classes